fbpx

 There are also different types of loan programs to choose from, including FHA, VA, USDA, and Conventional.

 You won't know if refinancing is a good idea until you do some calculations.
 Contact a local mortgage broker or use a refinance loan calculator to compare the total cost of your current mortgage with other mortgages.
-You can find out how much money you'll save with different loans - if you can save.
+You can find out how much your monthly payment will be and how much you'll save with different loans - if you can save.

 Looking at a refinance loan may get you excited, but it doesn't mean switching loans is worthwhile.
 Figure out the break-even point.